collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-* Give upstream repository maintainers permission to push follow on commits to a pull request (forked)
+permission to push follow on commits to a pull request

 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.

-* Fork an organizational/user account repo

 Typical "fork and pull" situation/process: a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
 Go to the fork, which will be in your user account.